 (b) subject to section 46(4), authorises the permit holder to conduct, or cause to be conducted, and persons to participate in, gaming, in accordance with its tenor and subject to the conditions therein specified or otherwise imposed, but in no other manner.

-[Section 47 amended by No. 35 of 2003 s.
+[Section 47 amended: No. 35 of 2003 s.
 167.]

 48. Issue of permit on direction by Minister